obokhove/EagreEUEID20202023/HPCresults/readme.md

   $ mkdir /nobackup/cscmaw/firedrake

 ```
-2. Load modules required for installation.
+2. Load modules required for installation. ( ONNO: unclear: from which directory are commands typed? )
 ```Python
  $ module swap openmpi mvapich
  $ module add apptainer
  $ module add anaconda
 ```

-3. Install Firedrake using Singularity
+3. Install Firedrake using Singularity ( ONNO: unclear: from which directory are commands typed? )
 ```Python
   $ cd /nobackup/cscmaw/firedrake
   $  apptainer pull docker://firedrakeproject/firedrake
   ```
 4. When finishing the installation, a Firedrake image named firedrake_latest.sif is made.
 After that, move the Firedrake image into a directory where you want to compute.

+( ONNO: unclear: from which directory are commands typed? )

 ```Python
    $mv firedrake_latest.sif /home/home02/$USER
 ```

 5. Now, the installation ends.
 To run a Firedrake code, there are two ways.

+( ONNO: unclear: from which directory are commands typed? )

 (a)	Command directly at a linux window.
 First, load Singularity as
 ```Python